 At Toronto Stretch Wrap and Danshar Polybag, we view plastic as the most cost-effective option for our customers.
 Plastic bags are strong enough to hold many items and can be reused many times.
 The production process of plastic bags costs less than that of paper bags, as less water and energy are used.
 To effectively reduce plastic waste, ensure plastic bags are recycled responsibly.
 These are some of the good things about plastic bags.

-Please contact us for quote
+Please contact us for quotes

 2899 Steeles Ave.
 W.,